 How Offline Mode Works

-Make changes offline — Add, edit, or delete products without an internet connection
+Make changes offline — Add, edit, or delete items without an internet connection

 Automatic queuing — All changes are saved locally and queued for sync